XDeboratti/rtd-tutorial/docs/source/usage.rst

    ggnn.setWorkingDirectory(FLAGS_graph_dir);
    ggnn.setBaseReference(base);

-We load the graph if it was built before, else we build and store it:
+The graph is loaded if it was built before, else it build and potentially stored:

 .. code:: c++